JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session10.0/task.md

 }
 ```

 5) Set `random_number` equal to a random number by using the above function.
-This should be done in `main()` when the page has loaded/
+This should be done in `main()` which is called when the page has loaded

 3) Using the `document.query` selector add a [click event](notes.md#accessing-the-dom), to the button that runs a guess function.